Home Selling and Real Estate Capital Gains Taxes

 Use these additional resources to understand how the real estate capital gains and other tax laws work.

-About the author: The above Real Estate information on real estate capital gains and your home sale was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on real estate capital gains taxes when selling your home was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.